 Related Purpose #4: To comply with external regulators.
-Our professionals are regulated by [name of College(s)] who may inspect our records and interview our staff as a part of its regulatory activities in the public interest.
-The [College] has its own strict confidentiality and privacy obligations.
-In addition, as professionals, we will report serious misconduct, incompetence or incapacity of other practitioners, whether they belong to other organizations or our own.
+Our professionals are regulated by [e.g., the College of Dietitians of Ontario] who may inspect our records and interview our staff as a part of its regulatory activities in the public interest.
+The College of Dietitians of Ontario has its own strict confidentiality and privacy obligations.
+In addition, as professionals, we will report serious misconduct, incompetence, or incapacity of other practitioners, whether they belong to other organizations or our own.
 Also, our organization believes that it should report information suggesting illegal behaviour to the authorities.
-In addition, we may be required by law to disclose personal health information to various government agencies (e.g. Ministry of Health, children's aid societies, Canada Customs and Revenue Agency, Information and Privacy Commissioner, etc.).
+In addition, we may be required by law to disclose personal health information to various government agencies (e.g., the Ministry of Health, and Long-Term Care, children's aid societies, Canada Customs and Revenue Agency, Information and Privacy Commissioner, Ontario, etc.).